notrabs/RRCG/README.md

 1. Create a prefab from the `RRCG` window menu.
 Place it in a location with enough space.
 The chip area will grow as indicated by the arrows.
 2. Open the Inspector for the `RRCG` prefab
-3. Link a RRCG script file in the inspector
+3. Select a `CircuitDescriptor` (or use the example)
-4. Click `Compile Room Circuit` (can be skipped with watch mode)
-5. Click `Build Circuit` (placeholder for now.
+4. Click `Build Circuit` (placeholder for now.
 Until we have a Circuits API you can only create the debug DOT graph)

 #### RRCG script files
-To make the compiler recognize which files and classes need to be compiled, they need to:
-1. end in `.rrcg.cs`
-2. contain a CircuitDescriptor class with the same name as the file
-3. contains no namespaces

-You can copy the example class that is linked by default into your project.
-See the next chapter on how to write valid code.
+RRCG compiles every file in your project with a `.rrcg.cs` extension.
+Any `CircuitDescriptor` class that was successfully compiled by RRCG will be available to select in the RRCG inspector.
+See the next chapter for how to write valid code.

+You can get started with this [example file](https://github.com/notrabs/RRCG/blob/main/Example/ExampleRoom.rrcg.cs) that is configured by default when you spawn the prefab.

 #### Watch Mode
-With watch mode on all `.rrcg.cs` files in your project are compiled automatically when imported by Unity.
-Manually compiling should then only be necessary, if the compiler was updated.
-You can also quickly recompile all files from the `RRCG` window menu.
+With watch mode on all `.rrcg.cs` files in your project are compiled automatically when Unity imports them.
+This also happens every time you make a change to a script file.
+There's no downside to leaving it watch mode on, but the option to disable it is there if you want to disable automatic compilation during development.

+In case you want to manually recompile a file you can use Unity's reimport functionality or use the "Recompile all" feature from the `RRCG` window menu.
+This should only be needed after you downloaded a new compiler version or during compiler development.

 #### DOT Graph